The

 TL;DR: Why AI outbound is failing (and what works instead)

-Most AI outbound promised to write your emails, find your contacts, and scale your outbound.
-What they actually delivered was more volume, which turns out to be the wrong answer to a problem that was never about volume in the first place.
+Most AI outbound tools promised to scale your pipeline.
+What they delivered was more email volume, which turns out to be the wrong answer to a problem that was never about volume.

 AI outbound promise vs. reality